YashodharPansuriya/Click-N-Buy/README.md

 # E-Commerce-Application
-Build the E-commerce website using Django framework and SQLite database which comes by default with Django.
+Build the Click N Buy E-commerce website using Django framework and SQLite database which comes by default with Django.

 # Customer Interface: